Tenants' Rights Basics

 Security Deposits: Limits and Deadlines

-Most landlords require tenants to pay a security deposit upon signing the lease, which is then returned to the tenant after the lease term ends (minus any money needed for repairs, cleaning, or unpaid rent).
-But most states have laws that place limits on how much of a deposit a landlord may require and how soon it must be refunded at the end of the lease.
+Most landlords require tenants to pay a security deposit upon signing the lease, which is then returned to the tenant after the lease term ends (minus any money needed for reasonable repairs, cleaning, or unpaid rent).
+However, most states have laws that place limits on how much of a deposit a landlord may require and how soon it must be refunded at the end of a lease.
 Keep in mind that tenants may have to pay an additional deposit for pets or other factors considered that are considered liabilities.
 Consider reviewing the following linked resources that deal with issues around security deposits: